Federal trade tribunal says barriers must remain on dumped U.S. drywall imports

 Finance Minister Bill Morneau requested the accelerated report in October out of concern for the impact of higher prices on consumers, particularly in Fort McMurray, which lost 1,800 single-family homes and dozens of other structures in last spring's devastating wildfire.

-Department spokesman Jack Aubry said last week the minister will review the tribunal's decision reasons and recommendations before determining its next steps.
+Department spokesman Jack Aubry said last week the minister will review the tribunal's decision reasons and recommendations, expected to be published Jan.
+19, before determining its next steps.
 He wouldn't say what options are being considered.

 Follow HealingSlowly on Twitter.

-Note: Note to readers: This is a corrected story.
-A previous version said the Western Canada Alliance of Wall and Ceiling Contractors was disappointed with the tribunal's ruling.